ammrie/workshopNetLogo/docs/units/_unit01/unit00-03NetLogo.md

 ### Use the model
 Try to answer the following questions by adjusting the settings of the model world using the sliders:

-* how many sustainably raised cows can live on the pasture
+* How many sustainably raised cows can live on the pasture?
-* how many cows in non-sustainable husbandry fit on the pasture
+* How many cows in non-sustainable husbandry fit on the pasture?
-* which cows in mixed housing dominate in the short term and which cows dominate in the long term
+* Which cows in mixed housing dominate in the short term and which cows dominate in the long term?
-* what do you think is the best result?
+* What do you think is the best result?
 Why?